luketudge/introduction-to-programming/content/extras/glossary.md

 A condition is a [control statement](#control) that ensures that part of our program will run only if a certain statement is true, and optionally what should be run if that statement is false.
 A condition begins with the [keyword](#keyword) `if`.
 For example:

 ```python
 if 2 + 2 == 4:
     print('Math is currently working correctly in this universe.')
 else:
     print('Nothing is forbidden, everything is permitted.')
 ```

+    Math is currently working correctly in this universe.

 ## control